-Figures 2a and 2b give information similar to that outlined in Table I. In these plots, the output rms noise is shown for the full range of available cutoffs frequencies rather than for some typical cutoff frequencies as in Tables I and II.
+Figure 2 show information similar to that outlined in Table I. In this plot, however, the output rms noise is shown for the full range of available cutoffs frequencies.
 The numbers given in these plots are typical values at 25°C.

 Figure 2a.
-Plot of Output Noise vs. Gain and Notch Frequency (Gains of 1 to 8)
+Output Noise vs. Gain and Notch Frequency (Gains of 1 to 8)